akash-midha/JavaScript-Interview/README.md

 ## Promise Combinators

 Promise combinators are utility methods that help handle multiple promises simultaneously.
-They return a single promise that behaves based on the input promises' resolution or rejection.
+They return a single promise that behaves based on the input promises resolution or rejection.

 ### Promise.all
 - Resolves when **all promises resolve**.